joshuar/pingbeat/README.md

 Once you've created a configuration file you can run pingbeat with `pingbeat -c /path/to/pingbeat.yml`.

+There is a Kibana [export](etc/pingbeat-dashboard.json) you can use to create some basic visulisations and a simple dashboard to explore pingbeat data.

 ### Note on privileges

 In order to send regular ICMP ping packets, pingbeat needs to open raw